 (4) Indicative contribution of your research to knowledge

 Applicants who have the support of a proposed supervisor may be invited to interview.
 If successful, you will be required to apply formally to DCU via the Postgraduate Applications Centre (PAC).
 Note that applications submitted to PAC before approval by the School has been given, will not be considered.

 Funding / scholarship opportunities:

-You may self-fund or apply for funding schemes such as the Government of Ireland Postgraduate Scholarship Scheme, SALIS Postgraduate Scheme, or Daniel O’Hare PhD Scholarship Scheme.
+You may self-fund or apply for funding schemes such as the Government of Ireland Postgraduate Scholarship Scheme or SALIS Postgraduate Scheme.